2504-tulika/Google-Chrome-Extension-To-Do-list/README.md

 3. Enable Developer Mode using the toggle in the top right corner.
 4. Click on "Load unpacked" and select the directory where you cloned/downloaded the repository.
 ## Hola Developers!!
 Feel free to customize this template to fit the specific details and needs of your Google Chrome extension.
-Providing clear and concise instructions in your README file will make it easier for users and developers to understand, use, and contribute to your extension.
+Providing clear and concise instructions in your README file to make it easier for users and developers to understand, use extension.